giracoin/girauno/README.md

 # GiraUno
-GiraUno is a fork of Bitcoin.
+GiraUno is a fork of bitcoin-core code.
 For any information or instruction not listed here, please refer to the [Official Bitcoin Documentation](https://github.com/bitcoin/bitcoin/tree/master/doc).

 ### Deploy